 About Our Workshops

-Coordinated by the College of Graduate Studies, the Pathways to Success program offers the following free development opportunities for graduate students and postdoctoral scholars including workshops in Academic Integrity, Graduate Grantsmanship, Graduate Teaching, Personal Development, Professional Development, and Research.
+Coordinated by the College of Graduate Studies, the Pathways to Success program offers free development opportunities for graduate students and postdoctoral scholars including workshops in Academic Integrity, Graduate Grantsmanship, Personal Development, Professional Development, and Research.

-Students can register for workshops, cancel their attendance, or download a Training Summary through their myUCF Student Center under Graduate Students then Pathways to Success.
+Students are encouraged to use the Pathways to Success portal to register for workshops, cancel their attendance, or download a Training Summary.
+The Pathways to Success portal is located in myUCF Student Center under Graduate Students then Pathways to Success.

 Please see the Pathways to Success Workshop Registration Instructions for additional details.